Sundaresan0502/MYCRUD_ASP.NET/README.md

 # MYCRUD_ASP.NET
 Overview:
 Hey All, Let's make something on ASP.NET.
-This application contains basic CRUD Opeartion such as Create, Update, Delete.
+This application contains basic CRUD Operation such as Create, Update, Delete.

 Software Requirements Used:
 * Microsoft Visual Studio 2019.